Conor Nash: AFL career

-Nash managed to play fourteen games in the 2019 season but only two in the shorten season of 2020.
-He was dropped out of the senior side and regulated to the Box Hill affiliate.
+Nash played 14 games in the 2019 season but only two in the shortened season of 2020.
+He was dropped from the senior side and relegated to the Box Hill affiliate.

-After initially playing his entire career as a forward, at the suggestion of Box Hill coach Sam Mitchell, Nash was deployed as a midfielder.
+After initially playing his entire career as a forward, at the suggestion of Box Hill coach Sam Mitchell, Nash was played as a midfielder.
 He showed promise in this new position and was selected for Hawthorn's match against the Brisbane Lions on 1 August.
-In a career-performance, Nash collected 23 disposals, laid nine tackles and won seven clearances as Hawthorn defeated Brisbane 92-80.
-With Nash in the midfield Hawthorn was undefeated for the next 4 games beating Brisbane, Collingwood and Western Bulldogs and drawing with Richmond.
+In a career-defining performance, Nash collected 23 disposals, laid nine tackles and won seven clearances as Hawthorn defeated Brisbane 92-80.
+With Nash in the midfield, Hawthorn was undefeated for the next four games beating Brisbane, Collingwood and Western Bulldogs and drawing with Richmond.

 In 2022, with the illness and then injury to team captain and ruckman Ben McEvoy, Nash was asked to fill in as the second ruckman.

-In June 2022, the Hawthorn Football Club announced that Nash had signed a two-year extension lasting until the end of 2024.
+In June 2022, Hawthorn announced that Nash had signed a two-year contract extension lasting until the end of 2024.

+On 31 July 2024, Hawthorn announced that Nash had re-signed for another five years, lasting until the end of 2029.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.